-if the service is between one year and two years, it will be treated as two full years; and
+if the service is between one year and two years, it will be treated as two full years;

-by a person as a director takes place immediately before the adoption of this Constitution, the number of consecutive years of service by that person before the adoption of this Constitution will be treated as service towards clause 14.8(a), rounded up to the nearest full year.
+if the service is between two years and three years, it will be treated as three full years.

-A Director who has served the maximum number of years in accordance with clause 14.8(a) shall not be eligible to be a Director for two years following the completion of their maximum term.
+A Director who has served the maximum number of years in accordance with clause 14.8(a) shall not be eligible to be a Director for three years following the completion of their maximum term.

 Casual vacancy in ranks of Elected Directors